rodrigo-o/cmhd/README.md

 # Why F#?

 F# is a mature, open source, cross-platform, strongly typed, functional-first programming language.
-It's compact, expressive and explicit and I love the way data is represented in it.
+It's compact, expressive, explicit and I love the way data is represented and queried in it.

 # Roadmap
 - [ ] Bitmap